User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 -

-When athenaOne receives the same diagnosis attributed to different risk models, the diagnosis gap displays based on the following logic in the Patient Risk dashboard: CMS-HCC > HHS-HCC > CDPS.
+When athenaOne receives the same diagnosis attributed to different risk models, the diagnosis gap displays based on the following logic in the Diagnosis Gaps dashboard: CMS-HCC > HHS-HCC > CDPS.

 -

-When athenaOne receives the same diagnosis gap in different states (for example, closed and open), the displayed state in the Patient Risk dashboard is based on the following logic: CLOSED > DISMISSED > OPEN.
+When athenaOne receives the same diagnosis gap in different states (for example, closed and open), the displayed state in the Diagnosis Gaps dashboard is based on the following logic: CLOSED > DISMISSED > OPEN.

 -

-When athenaOne receives the same diagnosis as a potential and suspected gap, the diagnosis displays in the Potential Diagnoses section in the Patient Risk dashboard.
+When athenaOne receives the same diagnosis as a clinically verified and inferred gap, the diagnosis displays as a clinically verified gap in the Previously Diagnosed section in the Diagnosis Gaps dashboard.

 -

-When athenaOne receives the same diagnosis from multiple sources, the displayed source in the Patient Risk dashboard is based on the following logic: MANUAL > CLAIM > EXTERNAL (payers and other third parties).
+When athenaOne receives the same diagnosis from multiple sources, the displayed source in the Diagnosis Gaps dashboard is based on the following logic: MANUAL > CLAIM > EXTERNAL (payers and other third parties).

 -

-The Patient Risk dashboard also applies CMS-HCC Disease Hierarchy trumping logic.
+The Diagnosis Gaps dashboard also applies CMS-HCC Disease Hierarchy trumping logic.
 Within an HCC, we only display the higher specific HCC and one ICD-10 code.
 ICD-10 codes in two HCCs in the CMS-HCC model display the HCC with the higher RAF weight.

 See the following table for various scenarios and the logic rules and details:

-When athenaOne receives the same diagnosis multiple times from the same sources, the displayed source in the Patient Risk dashboard is based on the following logic:
+When athenaOne receives the same diagnosis multiple times from the same sources, the displayed source in the Diagnosis Gaps dashboard is based on the following logic:

 |